dart-archive/www.dartlang.org/src/site/docs/tutorials/httpserver/index.markdown

 Therefore, the server uses a
 <a href="https://api.dartlang.org/dart_io/BytesBuilder.html" target="_blank">BytesBuilder</a>
-object to collect the data until all the data is delivered, then the callback of `onDone` is called.
+object to collect the data until all the data is delivered.

 <span class="code-note">3</span>
-The callback of `onDone` writes the data to the file specified by the client in the Uri.
+When all the data has been delivered, the `finally` clause executes and the data is written to the file specified by the client in the Uri.

 <span class="code-note">4</span>
 The URL for the request is `localhost:4049/file.txt`.